Social & Cultural

 - Can I photograph people?Ask first.

 - Should you remove shoes?In homes, riad living areas, and mosques — yes.
+The row of shoes at the door is the sign.

 - Why does time work differently here?Two systems running at once.